coreos/docs/running-coreos/platforms/vmware/index.md

     NOTE: unselect "Power on after deployment" so you have a chance to edit VM settings before powering it up for the first time.

-Last step uploads the files to your ESXi datastore and registers your VM.
-You can now tweak the VM settings like memory and virtual cores then power it on.
+The last step uploads the files to your ESXi datastore and registers your VM.
+You can now tweak the VM settings, like memory and virtual cores, then power it on.
 These instructions were tested to deploy to an ESXi 5.5 host.

 ## Logging in

-Networking can take a bit of time to come up under VMware and you will need to know the IP in order to ssh in.
+Networking can take a bit of time to come up under VMware and you will need to know the IP in order to SSH in.
 Press enter a few times at the login prompt and you should see an IP address pop up:

 ![VMware IP Address](vmware-ip.png)

 In this case the IP is `10.0.1.81`.

-Now you can login using the shared and insecure private ssh key.
+Now you can login using the shared and insecure private SSH key.

 ```
 cd coreos_developer_vmware_insecure